haqq-network/haqq/docs/guides/validators/setup.md

 1) Added some ISLM to your [account](./../../testnet/join_full.md#adding-some-islm-to-your-account)

-1) Deligated some ISLM to your [validator](./../../testnet/join_full.md#the-next-step-is-delegation-islm-to-your-validator)
+1) Delegated some ISLM to your [validator](./../../testnet/join_full.md#the-next-step-is-delegation-islm-to-your-validator)

 1) Familiarize yourself with the best practices for node [security](./../validators/security_best_practices.md)